Introduction

 Function

 When evaluating a child, it is important to take into consideration the gestational age at birth, as premature infants have a higher risk of long-term neurodevelopmental disabilities.
-In order to assess the normal growth and development of an infant born premature, the clinician must adjust the chronological age to the appropriate gestational age, and adjust the milestones to the corrected gestational age.
-For example, a baby is born at 32 weeks, and they are 8 weeks premature based on a full-term baby born at 40 weeks gestation.
-One would expect this 32-week old baby to reach their milestones 2 months behind their chronological age.
+To assess a premature infant's normal growth and development, the clinician must adjust the chronological age to the appropriate gestational age and the milestones to the corrected gestational age.
+For example, a baby is born at 32 weeks, and it is 8 weeks premature, based on a full-term baby born at 40 weeks of gestation.
+One would expect this 32-week-old baby to reach their milestones 2 months behind their chronological age.
+Implementing both surveillance and screening enhances early identification, enabling more prompt intervention and promoting improved outcomes.[3]

 Issues of Concern

-Developmental delays can be specific (present in one area), or global (present in greater than 2 areas).
+Developmental delays can be specific (present in 1 area) or global (present in greater than 2 areas).
 Children can present initially with only a specific delay but can go on to develop subsequent delays in additional areas of functioning, thus advancing to a global delay.[1]
-Of the 5 areas of development, language may be considered the most salient to assess, as it is an important predicting factor for literacy level and cognitive skills, and benefits the most from earlier interventions.[4][5]
+Of the 5 areas of development, language may be considered the most salient to assess, as it is an important predicting factor for literacy level and cognitive skills and benefits the most from earlier interventions.[4][5]

 Clinical Significance

-In disorders such as autism, one may begin to see deviations in development, especially in the social/emotional and verbal areas, as early as six months of age.
-The importance of detecting this early on is that the earlier a child has interventions in place the more likely a child is to become more functional.
-The older a child gets without the detection of these delays, the therapies, while still useful and worth the effort, may become less effective.
+In disorders such as autism, one may begin to see deviations in development, especially in the social/emotional and verbal areas, as early as 6 months of age.
+The importance of detecting this early on is that the earlier a child has interventions, the more likely a child is to become more functional.
+The older a child gets without detecting these delays, the therapies, while still useful and worth the effort, may become less effective.
 Unfortunately, many children with an autism spectrum disorder do not receive a diagnosis until after age 5.
-Many pediatric offices use screening tools, the most well-studied of which is the Modified Checklist for Autism Screening in Toddlers (M-CHAT), and subsequent variations of this screening tool.[10]
+Many pediatric offices use screening tools, the most well-studied of which is the Modified Checklist for Autism Screening in Toddlers and subsequent variations of this tool.[10]
 Other examples include intellectual disability, attention deficit hyperactivity disorder, hearing impairment, and cerebral palsy.
-Regardless of the disorder, developmental milestones will help uncover the developmental aberration and promote prompt intervention.
+Regardless of the disorder, developmental milestones help uncover the developmental aberration and promote prompt intervention.

 Enhancing Healthcare Team Outcomes

-The way a child's development progresses in the first years of life can dictate the individual's lifelong development and level of success they could potentially achieve in adulthood.
-The role of the primary care physician is crucial in the recognition of normal development and identification of developmental delays.
-The provider should outline appropriate anticipatory guidance to the caregiver and educate them on what they should expect their child to be achieving as they grow.
-Developing a strong relationship with parents is important to ensure that when any abnormality in the child's development is identified, the parents will acknowledge the perturbation and acquiesce to recommended intervention strategies and treatment plans.
+How a child's development progresses in the first years of life can dictate the individual's lifelong development and the level of success they could achieve in adulthood.
+The role of the primary care physician is crucial in the recognition of normal development and the identification of developmental delays.
+The provider should outline appropriate anticipatory guidance to the caregiver and educate them on what they should expect their child to achieve as they grow.
+Developing a strong relationship with parents is important to ensure that when any abnormality in the child's development is identified, the parents acknowledge the perturbation and acquiesce to recommended intervention strategies and treatment plans.

-Developmental delays, such as speech and language delay, can be a presenting feature of conditions such as autism spectrum disorder (ASD), and also serve as a prognostic factor.[10]
-Therefore the recommendation of the American Academy of Pediatrics is to screen at 9, 18, and 30 months; and the screening for ASD at 18 and 24 months.[1]
+Developmental delays, such as speech and language delay, can be a presenting feature of conditions such as autism spectrum disorder and also serve as a prognostic factor.[10]
+Therefore, the recommendation of the American Academy of Pediatrics is to screen at 9, 18, and 30 months and screening for autism spectrum disorder at 18 and 24 months.[1]
 A child with motor delay should have a thorough physical examination, including a complete neurological exam; laboratory testing should include creatine kinase and thyroid function, and brain imaging should be considered.

-Whenever screening results are concerning for developmental delay, a further, complete evaluation is necessary.
-Evaluations ideally performed by developmental specialists (neurodevelopmental pediatricians, developmental-behavioral pediatricians, pediatric neurologists, pediatric psychiatrists), and they can occur at home or medical centers.
-Early childhood professionals such as educators, psychologists, social workers, and therapists must be included as part of the multidisciplinary team, which will ensure the child is receiving appropriate care.
+A further, complete evaluation is necessary if screening results concern developmental delay.
+Evaluations ideally performed by developmental specialists (neurodevelopmental pediatricians, developmental-behavioral pediatricians, pediatric neurologists, and pediatric psychiatrists) can occur at home or medical centers.
+Early childhood professionals such as educators, psychologists, social workers, and therapists must be included in the multidisciplinary team to ensure the child receives appropriate care.

 Referral to early intervention programs as early as possible is valuable to ensure more positive outcomes.
-These programs not only provide complete evaluations but connect families with the services required, provide them with service coordinators and social workers that can assist families with issues such as transportations, home visits, counseling, insurance.
+These programs provide complete evaluations and connect families with the required services, providing them with service coordinators and social workers who can assist families with issues such as transportation, home visits, counseling, and insurance.
 It is essential to recognize that a specific diagnosis is not required to refer to Early Intervention and to educate parents that they can also request the referral.[2]
-[Level 5]

 References